nestybox/sysbox-ee/docs/user-guide/concepts.md

 ## Container Runtime

-The software that given the the container's configuration and root filesystem (i.e., a directory that has the contents of the container) interacts with the Linux kernel to create the container.
+The software that given the container's configuration and root filesystem (i.e., a directory that has the contents of the container) interacts with the Linux kernel to create the container.